IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-content-protection-mooncake.md

 ---

 <!-- <properties
-    pageTitle="How do I configure content protection for my stream? v2" description="How do I configure content protection for my stream" service="microsoft.media"
+    pageTitle="How do I configure content protection for my stream?" description="How do I configure content protection for my stream" service="microsoft.media"
     resource="mediaservices"